10 things to know about the US midterm elections

 Who do the Americans choose?

 In this election, Americans will elect 435 members of the House of Representatives and 33 senators.
-The term of a congressman is 2 years, senators represent the interests of their voters in Washington for 6 years, therefore, every 2 years the entire House of Representatives and a third of the Senate are re-elected.
+The term of a congressman is 2 years, senators represent the interests of their constituents in Washington for 6 years, therefore, every 2 years the entire House of Representatives and a third of the Senate are re-elected.

 In order to regain the House of Representatives, Democrats need to win the 23 constituencies, which now have a Republican representative in Washington.
 In many of them, Hillary Clinton won the last election.
 Sociologists estimate the Democrats' chances of regaining the House of Representatives are quite high.